bbaranoff/binding-down-to-gsm/docs/index.rst

    immediately tears down LTE and camps onto the specified GSM/EDGE frequency.

--  Because our fake 2G cell does not provide a genuine SGSN/MSC, the UE’s 2G‐layer timers expire after about one minute, and the phone gives up on the fake 2G cell and re‐selects back to the real LTE network.

 -  In short, the combination of:

    1. broadcasting TAC ± 1 to trick the UE into RRC‐connecting to our